Priority Management

 Updating entities in SPL and REST API

-You can also update the priority level of entities using SPL and the REST API, or the REST API via any mean:
+You can also update the priority level of entities using SPL and the REST API, or by any other means that can interact with the REST API:

 Example of SPL: